FlixNFood

 4. Pour in both soy sauces and the Shaoxing wine, then add hot water to just cover.

-5. Bring to a simmer, cover, and braise gently for 1½ hours, until the pork is meltingly tender.
-Uncover and reduce the sauce to a dark, glossy glaze.
+5. Bring to a simmer, cover, and braise gently for 1½ hours, until the pork is meltingly tender — a chopstick should slide through a cube with no resistance.
+Uncover and reduce the sauce over medium-high heat until it turns to a dark, glossy glaze, 10 to 15 minutes.

 6. Serve over steamed rice, the sauce spooned generously on top.